vl4ds/Documentation/ref-docs/device-handler-ref.rst

     linkText            `String`_ - Name of the event to show in the mobile application activity feed. isStateChange       ``true`` if this event caused a device attribute to change state.
 Typically not used, since it will be set automatically. unit                `String`_ - a unit string, if desired.
-This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified.
+This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified. data                A map of additional information to store with the event
     ================    ===========

 .. tip::